Level crossings in the United Kingdom: AOCL – automatic open crossing locally monitored

-An open crossing, with conventional road-lights and audible alarms, but no barriers.
-On twin tracks an 'Another Train Coming' light is provided which flashes a red light with an 'another train coming' message when appropriate.
+An open crossing, with "St Andrew's" crosses, conventional road-lights and audible alarms, but no barriers.
+On twin tracks an 'Another Train Coming' light is provided which flashes a red light with an 'another train coming' message when appropriate, plus an extension to the St Andrew's crosses.
 Designed for low traffic railway lines and low traffic roads, the maximum line speed over these crossings is 55 mph.
 On the railway approach, a Drivers Crossing Indicator (DCI) shows a flashing red light when the crossing is open to road traffic.
 The crossing should initiate when a train passes a sign with a black St Andrew's Cross on a white background, on the approach to the crossing.
-If the crossing is operating correctly, the flashing red light changes to a flashing white light.
+If the crossing is operating correctly, the flashing red light changes to a flashing white light Some AOCLs don't have a red light if they're controlled by signals, like the one near Joan Croft Bridge in Doncaster.
 The driver of the train is responsible for monitoring that the flashing white light is showing and that the crossing is clear before proceeding at up-to line speed over the crossing, if not the train should be brought to a stand before the crossing and the relevant rules followed before proceeding.
 Sometimes, mostly when the crossing is next to a station, the driver has to stop and operate a plunger (button) to start the crossing sequence.
 This type of crossing was initially popular as many crossings were destaffed reducing costs.
 However, after the 1986 Lockington level crossing accident and the Stott independent review of automatic open level crossings, many AOCLs were renewed as ABCLs.
-Since that time, a disproportionate number of accidents have occurred on the remaining AOCLs, leading to many having barriers being added and changing the designation to AOCL+Bs.
+Since that time, a disproportionate number of accidents have occurred on the remaining AOCLs, leading to many having barriers added and changing the designation to AOCL+Bs.
 The first AOCL was installed at Yafforth, North Yorkshire in 1963.